Snapchat/KeyDB-docs/docs/transactions.md

 append only file that will remove the partial transaction so that the server can start again.

-Starting with version 2.2, KeyDB allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
+KeyDB allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
 This is documented [later](#cas) on this page.